XorTroll/Biosphere/README.md

 Set `BIOSPHERE_ROOT` environment variable to the directory.

-In order to build homebrew, check the test project in `test`.
+In order to build homebrew, check the example projects in `examples`.

 ## Credits